-^{} Sponsored by FACTs team (Fabry Disease Clinical Research and Therapeutics) in Canada FAB-GT fka FAB-201 Plan to increase to up to 14 patients with protocol amendment, including females
+^{} Sponsored by FACTs team (Fabry Disease Clinical Research and Therapeutics) in Canada FAB-GT f/k/a FAB-201 Protocol amendment submitted to FDA increasing enrollment to up to 14 patients, including females.
+Plan to submit same protocol amendment in other jurisdictions.